 llm-d

-requires a Kubernetes 1.29+ cluster and accelerators capable of running large models supported by vLLM.
+requires accelerators capable of running large models supported by vLLM.
 Our well-lit paths are focused on datacenter accelerators and networks and issues encountered outside these may not receive the same level of attention.

 llm-d

-provides Helm charts that deploy the inference scheduler and an optional modelservice that accelerates deploying vLLM in a number of different configurations.
+provides Helm charts that deploy the inference scheduler and a parameterized deployment of vLLM that demonstrates a number of different production configurations.

-We bundle these together for our well-lit paths as quickstart examples with usage guidance, benchmarks, and recommended configuration.
+We bundle these with guides to our well-lit paths with key decisions, tradeoffs, benchmarks, and recommended configuration.

-We suggest the inference scheduling quickstart if you need a simple, production ready deployment of vLLM with optimized load balancing.
+We suggest the inference scheduling well-lit path if you need a simple, production ready deployment of vLLM with optimized load balancing.

-[!TIP] For a guided introduction to the whole system, try our step-by-step quickstart.
+[!TIP] For a more in-depth introduction to llm-d, try our step-by-step quickstart.

 llm-d